+Rapporteur summary:

+Companies view on the number of candidate cells for L1/L2 centric mobility are divieded by the camp supporting mimimum number and camp on supporting 8 candidated cells.
+Rapporteur agree the view from LG that it is too early to decide until we better understand what “pre-configuration” really means.
+No proposal is made on this issue at this moment and details will be determined when the companies reached the better understanding on use cases on this pre-configuration.

 For C-RNTI handling, it's also not at all clear what is the motivation of taking away the per-cell C-RNTI assignment: C-RNTI is just the identifier used to address UE via PDCCH.
 In addition, it is also clear that each cell can have a C-RNTI i.e. C-RNTI for non-serving cell may be different to serving cell, but it can be assigned the same value by implementation.